hector-sab/tmux-101/README.md

-> **&#9432;** **NOTE:** The session "index" shown when doing `<prefix> + s` cannot be changed to be 1-based as what's shown is in reallity the session id, and the maintainers seem to be unwilling to add an index here.
+> **&#9432;** **NOTE:** The session "index" shown when doing `<prefix> + s` cannot be changed to be 1-based as what's shown is in reality the session id, and the maintainers seem to be unwilling to add an index here.

 #### Attach to another session after closing last window
-This option allow tmux to change to a different session in case you close all the windows/panes of the current one.
-If not enabled, it will deatach from tmux and will require you to manually attach to any of the existing sessions.
+This option allows tmux to change to a different session in case you close all the windows/panes of the current one.
+If not enabled, it will detach from tmux and will require you to manually attach to any of the existing sessions.

 ```